IJSComplexMatter/dtmm/doc/quickstart.rst

 Units
 +++++

-Computation and data model is viewed in pixel units.
-In the computation, size of the pixel  is defined, and the rest of the physical parameters (dimensions, wavenumbers) are defined in pixel units.
+Wavelengths are defined in nanometers, while dimensions (coordinates) are defined in pixel units.
+In the computation, size of the pixel is defined as a parameter, and the rest of the physical parameters (dimensions, wavenumbers) are defined in pixel units.

 *optical_data*